collective/collective.fancyzoomview/collective/fancyzoomview/README.txt

 This package contains additional views for the Plone content types folder, topic and news item.
-In this testbrowser doctest, we will demonstrate how the content types interact.
-See tests.py for how it is set up.
+In this testbrowser doctest, we will demonstrate how the content types work.
+See test/test_doctest.py for how it is set up.

 Setting up and logging in
 -------------------------